cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/cosmjs-messages.md

 ## Integration tests

-You can reuse the setup your prepared in the previous section.
-There is an added difficulty.
-Because you send transactions, your tests need access to keys.
+You can reuse the setup you prepared in the previous section.
+There is an added difficulty: because you send transactions, your tests need access to keys.
 How do you provide them in a testing context?

-### Keys preparation
+### Key preparation

 You would not treat mainnet keys in this way, but here you save testing keys on disk.
 Update `.env` with the test mnemonics of your choice: